-Definition of Debt Instrument
+Definition of Debt Instrument§

 A debt instrument refers to any financial tool that enables an entity to raise capital with a commitment to repay the borrowed amount at a specified maturity date, often with interest.
 These instruments can be in the form of bonds, loans, notes, or other contracts that create a creditor-debtor relationship.

-Debt Instrument vs Equity Instrument
+Debt Instrument vs Equity Instrument§

-Debt Instrument |
+Debt Instrument | Equity Instrument |

-Represents borrowed funds that must be repaid |
+Represents borrowed funds that must be repaid | Represents ownership in a company |

-Has a fixed maturity date |
+Has a fixed maturity date | No fixed maturity date |

-Provides dividends that can vary |
+Usually accrues interest | Provides dividends that can vary |

-Higher risk but potentially higher returns |
+Lower risk compared to equity | Higher risk but potentially higher returns |

-Priority in liquidation in case of bankruptcy |
+Priority in liquidation in case of bankruptcy | Last in line during liquidation |

-Examples of Debt Instruments
+Examples of Debt Instruments§

 - Bonds: Long-term debt securities that pay fixed interest over time until maturity.